DigitalPublishingToolkit/tod58/md/13chapter12.md

 ![](media/image2.jpeg){width="5.239583333333333in"
 height="2.2597222222222224in"}Fig. 32.
 Ignacio Nieto, installing a mesh router.
 Cerro Mariposa (Butterfly Hill), Valparaiso.
+Photo: Mauricio Roman.

 This article starts with a short introduction to free networks, followed by a summary about free networks in Latin America.
 The article then